jonathas/jonathas.github.io/_posts/2025-07-05-creating-a-cv-in-latex.md

   creditlink: https://pngtree.com/free-backgrounds
 ---

 For years, I maintained my CV using various online builders.
 They got the job done, but there was always a subscription fee.
 This last time I tried to update my CV through one of them, their payment process got stuck.
 They withdrew the subscription fee from my card but didn't enable any premium features.
-That was the last nail on the coffin for me.
+That was the last nail in the coffin for me.

 This year, I decided to rebuild my CV from scratch using **LaTeX**.
-The result is clean, easy to maintain, and version-controlled.
+The result is a clean, professional-looking CV that’s easy to maintain and version-controlled with Git.

 ## Why LaTeX?